Layer-Wise Data-Free CNN Compression: Layer-Wise Data-Free Compression

-Our full method is as follows: first, we perform BatchNorm fusion and AFCLE on the student network (Section~\ref{AFCLE}).
+Our overall method for data-free quantization follows Figure~\ref{alg}.
+First, we perform BatchNorm fusion and AFCLE on the student network (Section~\ref{AFCLE}).
 Then, we perform bias absorption, as in \cite{DFQ}.
-Next, we set activation quantizers (Algorithm~\ref{alg:quantization_algorithm}).
+Next, we set activation quantizers (Figure~\ref{alg:quantization_algorithm}).
 Then, we perform bias correction, as in \cite{DFQ}.
-We set activation quantizers again, because the bias correction step adjusted weights (and therefore output statistics) slightly.
-The final step is to account for the affect of $v_j^i$ and $v_j^o$ buffers produced by AFCLE, and set weight quantization ranges.
-We can fold these buffers into the weight buffers as described in Section~\ref{AFCLE}.
-However, since we focus experimentation on ReLU networks and don't propagate AFCLE through skip connections (as described in Section~\ref{section:experiments}, for closer comparison to \cite{DFQ}) we can simply discard them, since a layer's $v_j^o$ buffer will be reversed by the following layer's $v_j^i$ buffer.
+We then set activation quantizers again (Figure~\ref{alg:quantization_algorithm}), because the bias correction step adjusted weights and output statistics slightly.